See which lenders will give you the best asset finance. Instant online results.

 Receiving finance to purchase the asset, or receiving the asset directly from the lender

 Making regular repayments to the lender until the finance amount and any interest or fee charges are repaid in full

 Considerations you will need to take into account when comparing asset finance options are:

-- Want to purchase an asset for everyday business use and reclaim the GST on their next BAS
+Want to purchase an asset for everyday business use and reclaim the GST on your next BAS

 Assets can include major investments, such as an office or warehouse, mid-range investments such as a company vehicle or manufacturing equipment, and minor assets, such as laptops, stock, furniture.